maxoakes/AsterViz/JOURNAL.md

 I now have a sentence on my database page component that says how many asteroids are in the database, and it is obtained by calling the backend, which calls the microservice; so I now have the microservice fully implemented as envisioned.

 I also realized that I should use auth0 as login authentication, so I will try to swap out the jwt implementation with that.
 After I do this, I will have completed all of the base requirements.

+I have created an auth0 account and added the login module to my frontend, but that is as far as I have gotten, I have been stuck for most of the day with varying issues.
+After I log in, my front end does not indicate that I am logged in, and the auth0 hooks are not returning information back to me that I am authenticated, and I have no idea how to proceed, as I do not know where the issue is.

+I think I have narrowed down that I need an ID token after logging in, but after logging in, nothing specific to the user is sent back to the client as far as I can tell, so I simply have no idea what to do.

+# March 20

+I am completely lost as to what to do.
+In fact, I am not sure what am even looking for.
+On my front end, I am able to get a user's meta data when they are logged in.
+On the backend, I am not sure what needs to be done.
+I suppose I need some type of use for users who are logged in.
+I will create an endpoint that could be used to add an asteroid to the database; that requires a user to be associated with it, so that would require a log in.

+I found the function call to get the auth0 id token (of the user I hope) from the front end, and am able to send it to the backend via the Bearer authorization header.
+Now I need to authenticate the user on the backend to get their info, I think